cyberark/terraform-provider-conjur/README.md

 ---

-The current Terraform Secret Manager Provider supports API key authentication for retrieving secret.
-While API key-based authentication is secure, it introduces a secret-zero scenario, increases administrative overhead, and makes key rotations more difficult.
+The Terraform Secret Manager Provider currently supports API key authentication for retrieving secrets.
+While this method is secure, it creates a secret-zero situation, increases administrative overhead, and complicates key rotations.

-By enabling AWS IAM role, Azure and GCP authentication for Terraform Secret Manager Provider, the risk can be reduced by using short-lived tokens instead of static API keys, eliminating the need for manual key rotation.
-Leveraging AWS, Azure's and GCP resources for the generation of  access token, which can be used for more secure authentication with Secret Manager.
-The existing API key-based authentication functionality will remain operational.
+By adding support for AWS IAM roles, Azure, and GCP authentication, the risk is reduced by using short-lived tokens instead of static API keys, eliminating the need for manual key rotations.
+These cloud platforms can generate access tokens for more secure authentication with the Secret Manager.
+The existing API key-based authentication will still be available and continue to function.

 ## Contributing